adamrmelnyk/blag/content/post/functional-programming-in-racket.md

           (body (p "This website was made with Racket!")))))
 {{< / highlight >}}

-This is nice of course, but ideally I don't want to have to roll everything myself, luckily there are a few different web frameworks on github though a few of them are in early stages or don't seem to have too many contributions:
+Thi is nice of course, but ideally I don't want to have to roll everything myself.
+Luckily there are a few different web frameworks on github, though a few of them are in early stages or don't seem to have many contributions:

 * https://github.com/nihirash/holy
 * https://github.com/dmac/spin